 Being also a member of the PDF Association board he has got another clear target in mind: He would like to promote the PDF’s potential.
 “For this we have to, especially when using the web, develop and demonstrate new ways of use.
 Thus we will be able to use PDF’s true potential in further, different

 After studying communications engineering and undertaking work in various IT companies, since 1995, Carsten Heiermann has concerned himself with topics connected with compression, standardization and electronic document capture and conversion.
-Heiermann’s company, LuraTech, developed patented technologies and products in the field of document and image compression, and today offers a variety of integrated products and integration platforms for high volume PDF production, that are continued as a part of Foxit.
+Carsten’s former company, LuraTech, developed patented technologies and products in the field of document and image compression, and offered a variety of integrated products and integration platforms for high volume PDF production, that are continued as a part of Foxit.
 At Foxit today, Carsten is responsible for all of Foxit’s business in Europe and leads the Berlin, Germany based product and development group for Foxit’s server side PDF products in the enterprise automation business unit.